 What’s One of the Biggest Benefits of Invisalign?

-We’ve answered the question, “how does Invisalign work?”
-So, let’s discuss a couple of great benefits.
+We’ve answered how Invisalign works, so let’s discuss a couple of great benefits.

 Invisalign doesn’t interfere with your life!
 You can take your trays out in the morning and evening and brush them with a toothbrush.
 You can take the trays out when you eat, too, so there’s no need to miss out on your favourite foods.

-Best of all, the trays keep your teeth cleaner than traditional braces would, as you get to continue brushing and flossing as normal.
+Best of all, the trays keep your teeth cleaner than traditional braces would, as you are able to continue brushing and flossing as normal.

 Is Invisalign for You?

 If you would like to straighten your teeth, but lead a social lifestyle, play contact sports, or are just self-conscious about your smile, Invisalign may be an excellent option for you.
 This is a treatment that is low on maintenance, big on results, and fast on effectiveness.

-To determine if you are a candidate for Invisalign treatment and how Invisalign works in more detail, book a consultation at Fine Orthodontics today.
+To determine if you are a candidate for Invisalign treatment and how Invisalign works in more detail, book a free Invisalign consultation at Fine Orthodontics.